propensive/rapture/doc/json.md

 ```scala
 implicit val dict = rapture.data.Dictionary.define("name", "color", "varieties", ...)
 ```
 in order to compile your code.
-It goes part of the way towards ensuring you don't write `colo` when you meant `color`.
+It goes part of the way towards ensuring you don't write `colour` when you meant `color`.

 Mutable JSON is not yet available for all backends, though this work is in